lorenzosquadrani/lorenzosquadrani.github.io/_notes/stochastic_analysis/stochastic_processes.md

 Originally, the term *Brownian motion* referred to a physical phenomenon observed by the botanist Robert Brown in 1827.
 He observed that pollen grains suspended in water perform an apparently random motion.
-It phenomenon was modeled mathematically by the mathematician Louis Bachelier in 1900, and later by Albert Einstein in 1905.
+The phenomenon was then modelled by the mathematician Louis Bachelier in 1900 and by Albert Einstein in 1905.
 Later, Norbert Wiener devoloped a rigorous mathematical theory of Brownian motion, which is now a fundamental concept in stochastic analysis, and sometimes called *Wiener process*.

 ### Definition